yashSrijan/nexmo-developer/app/views/static/write-the-docs.md

 #### Guides

-The guides provide an in depth look into an actionable task such as "How do I send an SMS programmatically".
+Guides provide an in-depth look into an actionable task such as "How do I send an SMS programmatically".
 The guides support the user through this problem in an opinionated, isolated way that follows best practice.
+Unlike a Building Block, a Guide provides a lot of detail and usually contains multiple steps.

+For instance, how to send an SMS is a building block, while how to deal with internationalisation and encoding issues with SMS is more befitting a guide.

 *Opening*